michael24peters/pv-finder_project/README.md

 To get a big picture of what this project is all about, see `pv-finder_manual.md`.
 This is a fairly long document but provides the best documentation for touring the project in a relatively understandable manner.
 The entirety of the manual is written by me.

+The purpose of this project is two-fold.
+First is to study the effects of using full LHCb Monte Carlo data (versus the previous toy Monte Carlo data.
+The second purpose is to study the effects of x,y perturbations and the method through which it is implemented into machine learning algorithms for pv-finder, a project for LHCb-CERN.
+Details of what all of this means follow below.

+PV-finder is a computational physics-driven project.
+It takes large amounts of raw data and converts it into a consumable format we can understand better, which is then learned through machine learning algorithms.

 ## Key Contributions

 For the scope of this project, my key contributions are found in `model/autoencoder_models.py`, `notebooks/utilities.py`, and `notebooks/script_train_lhcb-mc.py`.
 The results generated from these files (and many others) are also critical to understanding the project.